koblade009/nichiii-timer/README.md

 ## Info:
-Packaged tkinter application (exe file).
-Windows.
-Python 3.13.9.
+Tkinter application Python 3.13.9.
+It's just a timer app that I made for myself

 ## Other files:
 click.wav (tick sound)